candcook/FOQUS/docs/source/chapt_sdoe/examples-nonuniform.rst

    Ex NUSF2 Closest Distance by Weight (CDBW) plot for the constructed 10 run design with MWR values of 2

-In looking at the location of the vertical lines in the top of the CDBW plot, we see that some locations in the input space have been chosen across the majority of the range of the weight values.
-This reflects the relatively small MWR of 2 value that was selected.
+In looking at the location of the vertical lines in the top of the CDBW plot, we see that the chosen design points cover the majority of the weights in the candidate set.
+In addition, there is not that much change in the length of the vertical lines across all of the design points, indicating that the nearest neighbor for each point is relatively consistent.
+Both of these features reflect the relatively small MWR value of 2 that was selected.

 The second plot is the more familiar scatterplot of the design points.
-This shows the location of the 10 selected design points in the 4 dimensional input space.
+This shows the location of the 10 selected design points in the 4-dimensional input space.
 The points look to cover much the same region as the overall candidate points, but with a slight concentration of points closer to the anticipated optimum.

 .. figure:: figs/NUSFex2_Scatter_MWR_2.png
    :alt: Home Screen
    :name: fig.NUSFex2_Scatter_MWR_2

-   Ex NUSF2 pairwise scatterplot for the constructed 10 run design with MWR values of 2
+   Ex NUSF2 pairwise scatterplot for the constructed 10 run design with MWR of 2

-7. Next we consider, reproducing the same designs, but now selecting the **Ranked** scaling option to see how this changes the results of the constructed design.
-We repeat the early steps for the SDoE module with the same file for the candidate set, "CCSIex.csv", and all of the choices for the design the same, except this time we choose the **Scaling Method**, as **Ranked**.
+7. Next we reproduce the same designs, but now select the **Ranked** scaling option to see how this changes the results of the constructed design.
+We repeat the early steps for the SDoE module with the same file for the candidate set, "CCSIex.csv", and all of the choices for the design remain the same, except this time we choose **Ranked** for the **Scaling Method**.

 .. figure:: figs/NUSFex2_Choices2.png
    :alt: Home Screen
    :name: fig.NUSFex2-Choices2

-   Ex NUSF2 Choice of settings for generating NUSF designs with Ranked for the Scaline Method
+   Ex NUSF2 Choice of settings for generating NUSF designs with Ranked for the Scaling Method

 We again construct designs with MWR values of 2 and 5.
 The time required to generate these designs will be approximately the same as for the other choice of scaling method.